-To support and develop successful approaches to the prevention, treatment, and cure of diabetes mellitus and obesity.

-leading to state-of-the-art therapies for our patients.
+To support and develop successful approaches to the prevention, treatment, and cure of diabetes mellitus and obesity. environmental, and behavioral origins of diabetes, obesity, and their complications leading to state-of-the-art therapies for our patients.

-Penn Medicine is recognized as one of the top medical institutions in the U.S. for diabetes research and care in U.S. News & World Report's 2010 "Best Hospitals" issue.
+Penn Medicine is recognized as one of the top medical institutions in the U.S. for diabetes research and care in U.S. News & World Report's 2014-2015 "Best Hospitals" issue.